 Prof. Dr. Nina Gribat is the head of the Chair for Design and Development of Settlements (EUS) and full professor in Mundus Urbano programme, responsible for the first year taught in Darmstadt.
 Besides her involvement in teaching, Prof. Gribat contributes to the quality assurance of the programme and also supervises masters and doctoral theses.

 Dr.-Ing.
 Nebojša Camprag is responsible for the coordination on the relation between the EACEA of the European Union and the Mundus Urbano university consortium.
 Besides teaching and research activities, Nebojša is also in charge of selection processes, both for perspective MU students and international scholars.

-In parallel to her doctoral research focusing on social justice in relation to infrastructure provision in the case study of Bujumbura, Anais is responsible for the academic coordination and overall management of the programme held at the TU-Darmstadt.
-She is an alumni and graduate of the Mundus Urbano programme herself, which she completed with a master thesis entitles 'Co-production and Informality in the Dar es Salaam Water Supply System'.
+In parallel to her post-doctoral research, Anshika is responsible for the academic coordination and overall management of the programme held at the TU Darmstadt.
+She is an alumna and graduate of the Mundus Urbano programme herself.

 Edith Subtil is responsible for the Mundus Urbano administrative and financial issues.

 Office hours: Tuesday to Thursday 9.30-10.00 + 14.00-15.30; Monday and Friday 9.30-10.00 (German, English, Spanish)